 The 510(k) clearance process is the regulatory process applicable to our current, marketed products.
 To obtain 510(k) marketing clearance, we must submit a premarket notification demonstrating that the proposed device is "substantially equivalent" to a legally marketed "predicate device" that is either in class I or class II, or to a class III device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of a PMA.
-A Special 510(k) is an abbreviated 510(k) application which can be used to obtain clearance for certain types of device modifications such as modifications that do not affect the intended use of the device or alter the device's fundamental scientific technology.
+A Special 510(k) is an abbreviated 510(k) application which can be used to obtain clearance for certain types of device modification such as modifications that do not affect the intended use of the device or alter the device's fundamental scientific technology.
 A Special 510(k) generally requires less information and data than a complete, or Traditional 510(k).
 In addition, a Special 510(k) application often takes a shorter period of time, which could be as short as 30 days, than a Traditional 510(k) marketing clearance application.
 An abbreviated 510(k) is another type of 510(k) that is intended to streamline the review of data in a 510(k) through the reliance on one or more FDA-recognized consensus standards, special controls established by regulation, or FDA guidance documents.
 In most cases, an abbreviated 510(k) includes one or more declarations of conformity to an FDA-recognized consensus standard.
 The FDA's 510(k) marketing clearance pathway usually takes from three to twelve months, but may take significantly longer.
 The FDA may require additional information, including clinical data, to make a determination regarding substantial equivalence.
-There is no guarantee that the FDA will grant 510(k) marketing clearance for our future products and failure to obtain necessary clearances for our future products and failure to obtain necessary clearances for our future products and failure to obtain necessary clearances for our future products and failure to obtain necessary clearances for our future products and failure to obtain necessary clea
+There is no guarantee that the FDA will grant 510(k) marketing clearance for our future products and failure to obtain necessary clearances for our future products would adversely affect our ability to grow our business.